 Sealing and Protecting-To protect the surface from stains and etching.
 May also provide additional surface benefits.

-Color Enhancing-The use of penetrating sealers / impregnators formulated to enhance or enrich the color of your stone.
+Color Enhancing-The use of penetrating sealers / impregnators formulated to enhance or enrich the color of certain types of stone.

 Crack and Chip Repair-Cracks and chips in stone can be filled.